WebAssembly/spec/spectec/test-prose/TEST.md

     - heaptype_u0 is heaptype_1.
     - heaptype_u1 is heaptype_2.
     - the heap type heaptype' is valid.
-    - the heap type heaptype_1 matches the heap type heaptype'.
+    - the heap type heaptype_1 matches heaptype'.
-    - the heap type heaptype' matches the heap type heaptype_2.
+    - heaptype' matches the heap type heaptype_2.
   - Or:
     - heaptype_u0 is EQ.
     - heaptype_u1 is ANY.